patrick-kidger/diffrax/docs/usage/getting-started.md

     - The numerical solver (here `Dopri5`) can be switched out.
         - See the guide on [How to choose a solver](./how-to-choose-a-solver.md).
-        - See the [Solvers](../api/solver.md) page for the full list of solvers.
+        - See the [ODE solvers](../api/solvers/ode_solvers.md) page for the full list of solvers.
     - Where to save the result (e.g. to obtain dense output) can be adjusted by changing [`diffrax.SaveAt`][].
     - Step sizes and locations can be changed.
         - The initial step size can be selected adaptively by setting `dt0=None`.